 Mr. Robert Halligan is an executive project manager, engineering manager and engineering practitioner, known internationally for his role in the practice and improvement of technology-based projects.
-He is highly sought after as a consultant for his considered expertise.

-Mr. Halligan obtained his qualifications in communications engineering at the Royal Melbourne Institute of Technology (now RMIT University).
-After early engineering, engineering management and project management roles with Telecom Australia, Department of Defence (Australia), Rockwell International and Andrew Corporation, Robert worked extensively in Australia, the United States and the United Kingdom.
-Over the last twenty-five years contributed to major systems projects worldwide (so far 36 countries) as a consultant and trainer.
+Within early engineering, engineering management and project management roles with Telecom Australia, Department of Defence (Australia), Rockwell International and Andrew Corporation, Robert worked extensively in Australia, the United States and the United Kingdom.
+Over the last twenty-five years, Robert has contributed to major systems projects worldwide (so far 36 countries) as a consultant and trainer.

-The passion Mr. Halligan brings to systems engineering, and how to translate it into enterprise improvement, has benefited countless organizations worldwide: private, government and academic.
+The passion that Robert brings to systems engineering, and how to translate it into enterprise improvement, has benefited countless organizations worldwide: private, government and academic.
 Robert has experience in almost every definable business sector, over a broad spectrum of technologies.

-Products and systems developed by Mr. Halligan over many years have achieved commercial success in the United States and in Australia, and remain in use today.
+Products and systems developed by Robert have, over many years achieved commercial success in the United States and in Australia, and remain in use today.
 Application areas in which Robert has particular experience are communications, medical products, aviation, consumer products, energy, land transportation, space and defense.

 Over his career Robert has personally developed systems engineering-related artifacts that further advance the state of systems engineering.
 These include the Wedge Model (a derivative of the traditional V Model).
 He has also personally developed:

 - a novel, efficient and very effective method for dealing with states and modes

 - an efficient and effective requirements capture and validation methodology

 - a methodology for measuring requirements quality